What you'll need to apply

 If you have criminal convictions

-You’ll be asked about your criminal history in the UK and overseas.
 You’ll also be checked against the UK’s crime databases.

 If you’ve been to prison, you usually need 5 years’ continuous residence from the day you were released to be considered for settled status.